 Transpiration rates that are too high can cause unhealthy conditions that lead to wilting and tip-burn.
 The key to healthy transpiration rates is to provide controlled vapor pressure differentials as well as stable temperature conditions.
 Air directed at plant leaves should be at temperatures above design dewpoints so that condensation on leaves does not occur and create conditions for mold and fungi growth.

 Therefore in order to have optimized plant growth indoor growing facilities must control space temperatures as well as absolute humidity levels.
 More importantly, these must be controlled uniformly across and throughout plant canopies.

 Standard System Problems

-The commercial marketplace is in its infancy with most growers adapting their knowledge from small scale and residential operations.
+When the commercial cannabis marketplace was in its infancy most growers adapted their knowledge from small scale and residential grow operations.
 To maintain indoor conditions in those operations they used standard air conditioners and small portable dehumidifiers.
 When they apply this approach to today’s considerably larger commercial operations they create problems for themselves.
 Growers soon become frustrated with the following issues: